Marie Osmond: Writing career

-Osmond is the author of four books, three of which have made The New York Times Best Seller list.
+Osmond is the author of several books, three of which have made The New York Times Best Seller list.

 Her first was 2001's Behind the Smile: My Journey Out of Postpartum Depression.
 It was co-written with Marcia Wilkie and Osmond's physician Dr. Judith Moore.
 The book described how Osmond suffered from postpartum depression following the birth of her child in the late 1990s.
 Her hope was that giving voice to postpartum depression would inspire other women take action of their own mental health.
 Ability magazine positively remarked that the book "candidly discloses her experience" with postpartum depression.
 The book made Osmond the first celebrity to speak openly about postpartum depression.

 Osmond and Marcia Wilkie then co-authored a second book in 2009 titled Might as Well Laugh About It Now.
 The memoir discussed highlights and memories from her life.
 "I really wanted to put some things down that were really meaningful to me.
 It’s really about attitude ... you can either let life get you down or you can laugh about it," she told the San Diego Union-Tribune.
 Along with positive memories, Osmond also described some challenging points in her life.
 Deseret News called the book both "funny" and "moving".
 "The book is easy to read and is written in a conversational tone that makes the reader feel as though Osmond is a friend retelling stories from her life instead of a distant celebrity," highlighted Emiley Morgan.

-Osmond wrote two books in the 2010s decade.
 In 2010, she penned a book of handcrafted project designs called Marie Osmond's Heartfelt Giving: Sew and Quilt for Family and Friends, (Martingale & Company).
 The "how-to" book gave step-by-step instructions of crafts people can make using a sewing machine.

-In 2013, Osmond's third book was released titled The Key Is Love.
+In 2013, Osmond's fourth book was titled The Key Is Love.
 The book consisted of anecdotes from her personal life, many of which circled back to her own mother.
-Osmond notably talked about her son's death in the book.
+Osmond talked about her son's death in the book.